microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 const store = new CosmosDbTranscriptStore(client);
 ```

-Update your bot adapter to use a Transcript Logger middleware using the store, for example:
+Update your bot adapter to use a [TranscriptLoggerMiddleware](https://docs.microsoft.com/en-us/javascript/api/botbuilder-core-extensions/transcriptloggermiddleware) using the store, for example:

 ```TypeScript
 const logger = new TranscriptLoggerMiddleware(store);